THE-Engineering/THE_coding_test/README.md

 - A basic client app boostrapped using [Create React App](https://github.com/facebook/create-react-app).
 See [`./client/README.md`](./client/README.md) for more info.
 - A basic server using Express with [BabelJS](https://babeljs.io) preconfigured and a basic test.
 See [`./server/README.md`](./server/README.md) for more info.
 - A `.nvmrc` file to set the Node version using [NVM](https://github.com/nvm-sh/nvm).
 You can use a different Node version if you wish, the scaffolding has been created and tested using `v16.13.0`.
-- A `docker-compose.yml` file to start a Postgres database, you can use a local database if you'd prefer.
+- A `docker-compose.yml` file to start a Postgres database.
+You can use a local database if you'd prefer, please use a relational database.

 ## Example Data